kagiso-analyst/rootbase/README.md

 - Rotate all provider credentials before deployment and store them in the hosting provider's secret manager.

 Local Supabase state, generated build files, environment files, and migration files are excluded by `.gitignore` in this workspace.
 If migrations are used for deployment, remove the migration ignore rule and commit them as versioned database source.

-## ⚠️ Current Gaps

-- Automated tests for authentication, RLS, payments, roles, and rate limiting are not yet included.
-- ESLint still reports existing `any` usage and unused-variable warnings that should be resolved before release.
-- PayFast, OpenWeather, Upstash, Supabase, and AI workflows require environment-backed integration testing.

 ## 🛠️ Tech Stack